ShoghikKhachatryan/stage0-module4-conditions-task3/README.md

 #### 2. Aliquot numbers.

-Implement the program that will consume 2 numbers as method arguments and will print if the first number is Aliquot(prints:"Aliquot" is yes otherwise "Not aliquot") to the other:
+Implement the program that will consume 2 numbers as method arguments and will print if the first number is Aliquot(prints:"" is yes otherwise "Not aliquot") to the other:

     public class AliquotNumbers {
         public void isFirstAliquot(int first, int second) {